zara12138/inquisitive-backend-technical-test/README.md

 ## Inquisitive Tech Stack

 From an infrastructure perspective, Inquisitive arguably runs on a full serverless stack.
-We use AWS Lambda for the main computing power, RDS + S3 for the storage, API Gateway, Cloudfront, SES, Elasticsearch and a few other services from AWS.
+We use AWS Lambda for the main computing power, RDS + S3 for the storage, API Gateway, Cloudfront, SES, EventBridge, AppFlow, Kinesis and a few other services from AWS.

 From an application architecture perspective, Inqusitive is full stack TypeScript/JavaScript, meaning that we write TypeScript in both backend and frontend.
 More specicically we use React in frontend, Apollo Server running on NodeJS in the backend, GraphqQL is the API interface.

+We also use SnowFlake, Metabase, Salesforce etc. for data warehouse, data analyzing, reporting and so on.
+We heavily rely on data to make bussiness decisions.

 ---